 EXPOSITION OF RUSSAN WOODEN SCULPTURE AND CARVINGS OF THE 15TH-19TH CENTURIESClose

-Exposition in the northern cloister of the church displays the collection of Russian wooden sculpture and carvings of the Moscow Kremlin Museums.
+On display in the northern cloister of the church is the collection of Russian wooden sculpture and carvings of the Moscow Kremlin Museums.

 For more info on ticket prices and admission please visit the www.kreml.ru portal.